MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/helpfile-property-vba-add-in-object-model.md

-Returns or sets a [String](../../Glossary/vbe-glossary.md#string-data-type) specifying the Microsoft Windows Help file for a[project](../../Glossary/vbe-glossary.md#project).
+Returns or sets a [String](../../Glossary/vbe-glossary.md#string-data-type) specifying the Microsoft Windows Help file for a [project](../../Glossary/vbe-glossary.md#project).
 Read/write.